themesberg/flowbite/content/components/mega-menu.md

 ---
 layout: home
-title: Tailwind CSS Mega menu - Flowbite
+title: Tailwind CSS mega menu - Flowbite
-description: Use these responsive Tailwind CSS navbar elements to show a navigational bar at the top side of your website
+description: Use the mega menu component as a full-width dropdown inside the navbar to show a list of menu items based on multiple sizes, variants, and styles.
 group: components
 toc: true
 requires_js: true

-previous: Tabs
+previous: Navbar
-previousLink: components/tabs/
+previousLink: components/navbar/
 next: Footer
 nextLink: components/footer/
 ---

-Get started with the responsive navbar component from Flowbite to quickly set up a navigation menu for your website and set up the logo, list of pages, CTA button, search input, user profile options with a dropdown, and more.
+The mega menu component is a full-width dropdown that can be triggered by clicking on the menu item and it shows a list of links that you can use to navigate between the pages on a website.

+Make sure that you have included the Flowbite JavaScript file inside your project to enable the interactivity of the hamburger icon on mobile devices and the dropdown functionality.

 ## Default mega menu

-Use this example of a navigation bar built with the utility classes from Tailwind CSS to enable users to navigate between the pages of your website.
+Use this example to show a list of links aligned on three columns inside the mega menu dropdown.

 {{< example github="components/navbar.md" show_dark=true >}}
 <nav class="bg-white border-gray-200 px-2 lg:px-4 py-2.5 dark:bg-gray-800">